Yifei-Liu/academic-kickstart/content/project/DarkData-Proj/index.md

 slides: ""
 #tags: ["image-processing", "line-detection"]
 ---
-Dark data are some existing data that the developers or the users are not aware of their existence or value, or do not know how to extract value from them.
-To address the emerging dark data challenge, we propose a framework for assessing the values of image dark data by using a semantic hash ranking (SHR) algorithm.
-This framework can also score the image dark data, and therefore it helps find "important images" in the massive image dataset.
-The evaluation results demonstrate the performance and validity of our methodology.
+Dark data are some existing data that the developers or users are unaware of their existence or value, or do not know how to extract value from them.
+To address the emerging dark data challenge, we proposed a framework for assessing the value of image dark data by using a novel semantic hash ranking (SHR) algorithm.
+This framework ranked the value of the image dark data, and therefore it helped discover "important images" in the massive image dataset.
+The evaluation results had demonstrated the performance and validity of our methodology.

+<b>My role: I wrote part of the code to implement the SHR algorithm and evaluate SHR by comparing different relevant techniques.
+This project had a strong relationship with the SwiftGraph project I led.</b>